OpenElements/BenchScape/README.md

 The server provides a REST API to push / get data.
 The following should give an overview of the different endpoints.
 To test the endpoints the swagger-ui at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) can be used.

-- `SERVER-URL/grafana/*` All that endpoints are used to provide the benchmark data to grafana.
-Teh endpoints are not used by the frontend.
-See [the grafana doc](https://grafana.com/grafana/plugins/simpod-json-datasource/) for more information
 - `SERVER-URL/api/v2/execution` The endpoint is used by the maven plugin / the JMH-client to upload new benchmark data.
 - `SERVER-URL/api/v2/benchmark/all` The endpoint returns all benchmarks (only the basoic metadata and not any measurements)
 - `SERVER-URL/api/v2/environment` The endpoints for the new environment dialogs & data.
 An environment can be created or deleted.